SiddarthKrishnamoorthy/crypto-17/sqlheavy/README.md

 # SQLHeavy

-You want the flag so you drugged the admin and beat admin with a 5$ wrench.
+After drinking the poisoned wine given to her by Jaime, Olenna Tyrell has become delirious.
+Now, she is only responding to SQL Queries.

-Now admin can only talk in queries.
-You are stuck.
-Analyze this carefully and you might get a flag.
+Bronn has been given the opportunity to interrogate her and find out the last of her secrets.
+Bronn is stuck.
+Analyze this carefully and help Bronn find the flag so that he might finally become Lord of a Castle.

 # Running Instructions